-In consideration of the disruptions caused by COVID-19, the college adopted a temporary policy for grades earned in the winter 2020, spring 2020, summer 2020 and fall 2020 terms:
+In consideration of the disruptions caused by COVID-19, the college adopted a temporary policy for grades earned in the winter, spring, summer and fall of 2020:

-- A grade of F earned in these 2020 terms will not be counted in calculating earned units or Grade Point Averages.
+- A grade of F earned for any 2020 term will not be counted in calculating earned units or Grade Point Averages.

-- Grades of D-plus, D and D-minus earned in these 2020 terms will not be counted in calculating Grade Point Averages.
+- Grades of D-plus, D and D-minus earned for any 2020 term will not be counted in calculating Grade Point Averages.